 Staff should read this section in conjunction with the Staff Handbook.

 Unless a staff member is a Designated Driver and/or has been required to take a pupil to the Medical Centre, an appointment or to hospital, no member of staff / volunteer should give a lift in a car to a pupil alone.
-Staff should also not provide transport for pupils to and from the Bourbon in private vehicles unless there is a medical emergency and a pupil needs transportation to the Medical Centre.
+Staff should also not provide transport for pupils to and from the Bourbon fields in private vehicles unless there is a medical emergency and a pupil needs transportation to the Medical Centre.

 Educational trips and off-site activities